quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/adaptive_simplex.md

   Set 2 to evaluate only the vertices/vertices-plus-centroid pair.
 - `max_refinements`: caps charge splits and density order promotions separately.
 - `num_threads`: defaults to 1; `None` leaves native thread limits unchanged.
+  With OpenMP available and at least 32 orbitals, requesting more than one thread enables density promotion batches of up to 16 simplices.
+Smaller Hamiltonians and builds without OpenMP retain serial promotions.

 A degree or work limit reached above tolerance raises a nonconvergence error.
 The density controller does not silently fall back to simplex splitting.